MaidDragonTohru/The-Scribe/README.md

 Commands
 ========
 Below is a list of commands for the bot.
 Note that this can occasionally become out of date as new commands are created or removed. () = Text not actually directly related to the actual command's use. '' = User input.
 You don't actually need to type the '', just what's inside of them.
+Commas in a command's name indicate alternate names for the commands, which do exactly the same thing.

 Room Owners and up
 ------------------